 1.5oz sweet sherry (Pedro Ximenez)

 Garnish: freshly grated nutmeg

-Shake with ice and strain into chilled cocktail glass.
-Add orange wheel.
+Shake without ice.
+Add ice and shake again.
+Strain into chilled cocktail glass.
+Top with nutmeg.